LoanpyDataHub/koeblergothic/docs/mkcldf.rst

 <https://ronataswestoldturkic.readthedocs.io/en/latest/mkloanpy.html#step-3-mine-vertical-and-horizontal-sound-correspondences>`_
 and create an instance of the Adrc-object now based on that information.
-The file itself has been directly copied from ``ronataswestoldturkic/loanpy/WOT2EAHsc.json``.
-This is the information based on which we will predict hypothetical loanword adaptations into Early Ancient Hungarian.
+The files itself have been directly copied from the ``ronataswestoldturkic/loanpy`` folder.

 .. code-block:: python

-   @lru_cache(maxsize=None)
-   def filter_vectors(meaning):
+   def trim(word):
-       """
-       filter out stopwords, add only if vector available.
-       """
-       return meaning if nlp(meaning).has_vector else None
+       if word == "an":
+           return word
+       return re.sub("an$", "", word)

+Here we trim the sequence "an" from the end of Gothic words, since this is a suffix that marks the infinitive.

 This function will be used when populating the column ``Spacy`` in ``cldf/senses.csv``.
 It takes a string as input, which can be a word